-The Club was founded in 1914 and its cardinal objective was to “bind together in one organisation Liverymen of the various Guilds by bonds of common interest in defence of all the citizens hold dear…in service to the ancient Corporation and in maintenance of the priceless City churches.”
+The Club was founded in 1914 and its cardinal objective was “to bind together in one organisation Liverymen of the various Guilds by bonds of common interest in defence of all the citizens hold dear…in service to the ancient Corporation and in the maintenance of the priceless City churches”.

 Little has changed since then and membership of the Club is representative of practically all the Livery Companies who still make up the bulk of the membership.

-Although it is some time since the Club moved to its new premises at the Little Ship Club, many members continue to reminisce about the ‘golden days’ when the Club was located at Sion College, but this was in fact only one of many impressive premises the Club has occupied during the course of its history.
+Some older members continue to reminisce about the ‘golden days’ when the Club was located at Sion College, but this was in fact only one of many impressive premises the Club has occupied during the course of its history.